Darjeeling Region

 Importance

+The workers usually live in the tea garden.
+They are provided with perquisites such as medical benefits, educational benefits.
 The total money value o the tea production is about 7.5 million dollars and it is much more than the revenue from the tourism industry.

-tea gardenThe tea garden of Darjeeling plays an important role in increasing the beauty of the hills.
 Some of the important gardens of the region include

 Ambootia: This tea garden is spread over an area of 966.76 hectares.
 The quality of the tea from this garden is cherished all over the world.

-Goomte: This tea garden is serving the tea industry since 1956.
+Goomtee: This tea garden is serving the tea industry since 1956.
 The tea prepared from here has a special place in the industry.

 Happy Valley: Happy Valley is the tea estate from where the most costly tea of Darjeeling is produced.
 The Banarjee family of Howrah established the garden in the year 1903.
-In 1929 the area of the Happy Valley was increased when the neighboring Windsor tea garden was merged into it.
+In 1929 the area of the Happy Valley was increased when the neighbouring Windsor tea garden was merged into it.

 Makaibari: The Banarjee's established this tea estate in 1859.
 This is the only family run tea estate of Darjeeling.
-Located at an altitude of about 3500 meters, this tea garden won the award of 'Best Tasting Tea' in UK.
+Located at an altitude of about 3500 metres, this tea garden won the award of 'Best Tasting Tea' in UK.
 Out of the total area of 673 hectares the plantation area if about 250 hectares.
 This tea garden is also a safe place of different types of insects, butterflies, birds and animals.

 Jungpana: The Jungpana Tea Estate is now under the possession of the Kejriwal family for the last five decades.
 The estate is situated at an average altitude of 3500 ft.
 This tea garden imports tea to the foreign countries like UK, Japan and other Continental Countries.
 The ideal environment for the plantation of tea is found in this tea garden and that is why this tea garden is considered as the best example of the finest Darjeeling Tea.

-a very old picture of darjeelingHistory of Darjeeling
+a very old picture of darjeeling

-The present district of Darjeeling is a creation of the nineteenth century by the accidental involvement of the British Indian Government in the affairs of neighboring Himalayan states.
-Under the Titalaya Treaty of 1817 the Raja of Sikkim was bound to refer to the arbitration of the British Government all disputes between his subjects and those of the neighboring states.
+The present district of Darjeeling is a creation of the nineteenth century by the accidental involvement of the British Indian Government in the affairs of neighbouring Himalayan states.
+Under the Titalaya Treaty of 1817 the Raja of Sikkim was bound to refer to the arbitration of the British Government all disputes between his subjects and those of the neighbouring states.
 After ten years some disputes between Nepal and Sikkim frontier arose and according to the treaty the same was referred to the Governor general of India.
-In order to deal with the dispute the Governor General sent Captain Lloyd and Mr. Grant, who reached in Darjeeling for the first time in 1828.
-Darjeeling was that time a large Goorkha village.
+In order to deal with the dispute the Governor General sent Captain Lloyd and Mr. Grant, who reached Darjeeling for the first time in 1828.
+Darjeeling was at that time a large village.

 A series of negotiations with the King of Sikkim for the accessioning of the uninhabited mountain land to British India got started.
 Finally, on 1st February 1835 the King of Sikkim by an execution of Deed of Grant unconditionally handed over the land to the British Government.